aloy/aloy/content/home/teaching.md

 +++

-During fall 2018 teaching the following courses at Carleton:
+During winter 2018 I am teaching the following courses at Carleton:

 - Math 215: Introduction to statistics
-- Math 315: Bayesian statistics
+- Math 285: Introduction to data science

 Past courses that I have taught at Carleton:

 - Math 245: Applied regression
 - Math 265: Probability
 - Math 275: Introduction to statistical inference
+- Math 315: Bayesian statistics